Skip to main content

 • Marguerite de Navarre

-Emily works on early modern literature and thought, with a particular interest in deviant speech and language.
-Her first book, Poisoned Words: Slander and Satire in Early Modern France, explored reputation and constructions of subjectivity and identity through the lens of wounding language.
+I work on early modern literature and thought, with a particular interest in deviant speech and language.
+My first book, Poisoned Words: Slander and Satire in Early Modern France, explored reputation and constructions of subjectivity and identity in the context of wounding language.

-Her most recent book, Marguerite de Navarre: A Critical Companion, is a critical introduction to Marguerite de Navarre’s writing, exploring the historical, political, and cultural contexts of her poetry, plays, and diplomatic letters alongside her best-known work, The Heptameron.
+My most recent book, Marguerite de Navarre: A Critical Companion, is a critical introduction to Marguerite de Navarre’s writing, exploring the historical, political, and cultural contexts of her poetry, plays, and diplomatic letters alongside her best-known work, The Heptameron.
+I have also worked on obscenity, scandal, censorship, rhetoric, and women’s writing in the early modern period.
+I'm currently working on languages of dissent and concord in sixteenth-century France and am PI on the AHRC-funded project Multilingual Early Modern London 1547-1714.

 Teaching